Problems with e-Cigarette Batteries

 Clean the outside of the connection/contact area and the inside too ensuring that you hold the battery upside down so gravity can take away any excess fluid.
-Paper towel can be used to dry the area if necessary.
+A paper towel can be used to dry the area if necessary.

-For stubborn grime a cocktail stick is ideal for the threaded grooves, taking care not to break it off inside the battery, but don’t use anything metal.
+For stubborn grime a cocktail stick is ideal for the threaded grooves, taking care not to break it off inside the battery.
+DON'T use anything made from metal.

 Battery stays on (the LED is constantly glowing)

 There are several possible causes including a damaged battery and battery pressure switches sticking which can cause the microchip to jam on.
 If you can't get it un-stuck, you will need a new battery.

 1. Tap the LED end of the battery on a solid, flat surface a few times (not too hard, just hard enough to give it a jolt) and see if the LED has turned off.
 If unsuccessful go to